James Baxter (actor): Television

 In 2007, Baxter landed the role of Jake Doland, in the long running ITV soap opera Emmerdale.
 Baxter left the soap in 2009, together with his on-screen family, at the conclusion of their storyline.
 In 2012, Baxter played Jesus (of Caesarea) in the episode "Lemons" of the sci-fi sitcom Red Dwarf.
 He also had a bit part in the BBC's The Revenge Files of Alistair Fury, filmed on Tyneside, and played Alan Maddison in the ITV World War II drama Joe Maddison's War.
 In November 2013, he joined the cast of Hebburn as a guest in series two.

-Since 2013, Baxter has played the role of Leroy in the BBC1 series Still Open All Hours, the revival series of Open All Hours.
+Since 2013, Baxter has played the role of Leroy in the BBC One series Still Open All Hours, the revival series of Open All Hours.
 In 2021, Baxter played the role of Anthony in Alma's Not Normal on BBC2.

 In 2022, Baxter was cast as Joe Casey in the new series of Waterloo Road.